Jesse Winker Player Props: Brewers vs. Giants

-On Saturday, Jesse Winker (.240 slugging percentage in past 10 games, with no homers) and the Milwaukee Brewers face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 7:15 PM ET.
+On Sunday, Jesse Winker (.419 on-base percentage in past 10 games, 60 points above season-long percentage) and the Milwaukee Brewers play the San Francisco Giants, whose starting pitcher will be Ross Stripling.
+First pitch is at 4:05 PM ET.

-In his most recent appearance, he reached base in his only plate appearance against the Giants.
+He had a hitless showing in his previous game (0-for-3) against the Giants.

 Jesse Winker Game Info & Props vs. the Giants